dwaan/homebridge-adb/README.md

 	* *hideother* (optional): if set to *true*, plugin will hide "Other" input in Home App.
 	* *debug* (optional): if set to *true*, plugin will output more debug info in homebridge log.
 	* *skipSpeaker* (optional): if set to *true*, an accompanying speaker will not be initialized for the device and will disable volume control in Control Center Remote.
+	* *launcherid* (optional): Some launcher like [https://play.google.com/store/apps/details?id=com.spocky.projengmenu](projecttivy) can't be detected as the default launcher for the "Home" input.
+Write the app id so the plugins can recognize the launcher as the "Home" input.
+	* *stateAdbCommand* (optional): Some android device, seem to have different `dumpsys power` value to determine its state.
+Define your own adb shell command based on your device. eg: `dumpsys power | grep mWakefulness=`
+	* *stateAdbOutputAwake* (optional): Related to *stateAdbCommand*, define the output value that the command will output, remember it's case sensitive. eg: `Awake`

 If you're using Homebridge Config UI X, you can configure your device there, but there's a small hiccup with Inputs.
 It only display one input, but if you press add, it will display the rest of the inputs.